elykwilliams/MatrixFree-FEM/README.md

 # MatrixFree-FEM
-Implementation of Matrix Free Finite Element method for COSC 6355 couse at University of Houston
+Implementation of Matrix Free Finite Element method for COSC 6355 course at University of Houston